GM Vehicle Set Platforms

-Vehicle Set Strategy, abbreviated VSS, is the general name of a series of upcoming automotive vehicle architectures set to underpin all next-generation vehicles from General Motors.
+Vehicle Set Strategy, abbreviated VSS, is the general name of a plan that entails consolidating GM’s 26 platforms to four next-generation automotive vehicle sets (otherwise known as platforms) that will underpin all next-generation vehicles from General Motors.

 The objectives behind VSS include platform consolidation, complexity reduction, along with simplification in engineering and manufacturing in order to realize significant cost savings and enable the company to deliver better-differentiated designs more quickly to customers around the world.